MrAbrate/Instructions/_posts/2018-1-7-create-a-scratch-account.markdown

 ## Objectives
 1. Create a Scratch account
 2. Verify your email
-3. Learn how to get started with Scratch
+3. Learn how to create your first Scratch project

 ## Create an account